tranvanh/Gesture-classification/README.md

 ```

 Run ``conda env create -f environment.yml``, and after the environment setup is complete, run ``conda activate gestureleap`` to activate it.

+Remove environment by `conda remove --name gestureleap --all`